WebFuzzing/EMB/README.md

 Note that here the drivers will be built as well besides the SUTs, and the SUT themselves will be instrumented by code manipulations (for white-box testing heuristics) of _EvoMaster_ (this is for JavaScript and .Net, whereas instrumentation for JVM is done at runtime, via an attached JavaAgent).

 For using EMB in other context, you can build (and install) each module separately, based on needs.
-See next section.
+For example, a Maven module can be installed with:

+``mvn clean package -DskipTests``

 However, it is important to understand how this repository is structured, to be able to effectively navigate through it.
 Each folder represents a set of SUTs (and drivers) that can be built using the same tools.
 For example, the folder `jdk_8_maven` contains all the SUTs that need JDK 8 and are built with Maven.
 On the other hand, the SUTs in the folder `jdk_11_gradle` require JDK 11 and Gradle.